fluese/layerMapping/README.md

 ./biasCorrection/preproc_sensemap.m on line 19

-## Instructions for use
+## Brief instructions for use (for detailed description cf. surfaceMapping_hiresSlab.py)
-1. Data needs be formated according to BIDS.
+1. Data needs be formated according to BIDS
 2. Paths, files, and flags need to be changed at the beginning of the Python script

 ## Things to do